 Devin D. Parram

-Devin previously served as an Assistant Attorney General with the Ohio Attorney General’s Office Public Utilities Section.
+Prior to his career at Bricker, Devin served as an Assistant Attorney General with the Ohio Attorney General’s Office Public Utilities Section.
 In this role, he argued numerous cases in the Ohio Supreme Court regarding PUCO appeals.
 In addition, while serving as an Assistant AG, Devin represented PUCO staff in cases before the PUCO and OPSB.
-This representation involved electric, natural gas, water, pipeline safety and transportation cases as well as the siting of transmission lines, natural gas pipelines, electric substations, wind turbines and natural gas-fired power plants.

 Energy generation facility counsel